ixy-languages/ixy.rs/README.md

 ## Features

+* driver for Intel NICs in the `ixgbe` family, i.e. the 82599ES family (aka Intel X520)
+* super fast, can forward > 26 million packets per second on a single 3.3 GHz CPU core
-* less than 2000 lines of Rust code for the driver and two sample applications
+* less than 2000 lines of Rust code for the driver and a packet forwarder
+* no kernel modules needed (except `vfio-pci` for the IOMMU)
+* can run without root privileges (using the IOMMU)
+* support for multiple device queues
+* very few dependencies
 * simple API to use
-* super fast, can forward > 26 million packets per second on a single 3.3 GHz CPU core
 * documented code
+* MIT license

 ## Build instructions